TOP-OoC/Starter-Kit/Pump_Module/README.md

 The PCB is connected to the PMMA carrier with M2 PCB standoffs.

-A photo of the assembled module is shown below to assist with assembly:
+A photo of the assembled module is shown below to assist with assembly.
+Note that the PCB is conformal coated with epoxy before use in high humidity settings.

 ![PumpModulePicture](https://github.com/user-attachments/assets/e27e87b6-33cc-46fd-b079-faf1f96512c1)